Table of Contents

 - Avoid canceling cards: Once you’ve paid off your credit card in full you may be tempted to cancel the card to avoid annual fees or overspending.
 But canceling a line of credit will raise your credit utilization ratio by lowering your overall available credit.
 Unless your card is costing you a lot in fees, try to stash it away for emergency use only instead of canceling altogether.
 Even then, how you cancel your credit card matters, so be cautious about closing accounts.

-- Extend your line of credit: Keeping your credit utilization low is a critical part of getting a good credit score.
+- Increase your credit limit: Keeping your credit utilization low is a critical part of getting a good credit score.
 To lower your ratio, you can use less credit or have a higher credit limit (ideally, both).
-To increase your credit limit, simply contact your lender and ask for an extended line of credit.
+Simply contact your lender and ask them to increase your credit card limit.

 - Be careful about opening new credit accounts: You may think opening more accounts is a good way to increase your credit limit.
 However, opening new lines of credit can have negative impacts on your credit score.
 Lenders will perform a hard inquiry when you apply for an account, which will shave some points off your score.
 Furthermore, the age of your accounts play a role in your credit score, so try to maintain a good history on your existing credit cards.

-- Keep a good credit mix: Account diversity factors into your credit score, so keep a mix of installment accounts (loans you pay back in fixed amounts) and revolving accounts (open lines of credit you pay back in accordance with how much you borrow).
+- Keep a good credit mix: Account diversity factors into your credit score, so keep a mix of installment accounts (which are loans you pay back in fixed amounts) and revolving accounts (open lines of credit you pay back in accordance with how much you borrow).